Welcome to Maolbhuidhe B&B

 Fionnphort

 Fionnphort, on the tip of the Ross of Mull, is an ideal centre for exploring the Ross itself, and for visiting the islands of Staffa (Fingal's Cave), Lunga (for bird-watching) and, of course, Iona.
 With a population slightly over 150 (including the surrounding area), Fionnphort has just one pub and one shop with post office.
-The Keel Row (pub) serves excellent food; it is often very busy, so it's better to get there early.

-How to get here
+How to get to Mull

 More about ferries and getting to Mull from other parts of Scotland.